Learning Truthful, Efficient, and Welfare Maximizing Auction Rules: Methods

-{\bf Learning a VCG redistribution mechanism} Our second approach amounts to learning a VCG redistribution mechanism.
-In this case, we use a neural network to implement a redistribution function $r(v_1,\ldots,v_{i-1},v_{i+1},\ldots,v_n)$, and let $\hat{h}(\cdot) = h_{\text{VCG}}(\cdot) - r(\cdot)$\footnote{This is referred to as a ``redistribution'' mechanism because it can be viewed as collecting the VCG payments and then ``redistributing'' some of them back to participants.}.
-Note that in this case individual rationality can be guaranteed by simply ensuring that $r$ takes non-negative values, since VCG is individually rational and giving payments back can only increase participants' utilities.
+{\bf Learning a VCG redistribution mechanism}: Second, we learn a VCG {\it redistribution mechanism}.
+In this case, we use a neural network to implement a redistribution function $r(\cdot)$, and let $\hat{h}(\cdot) = h_{\text{VCG}}(\cdot) - r(\cdot)$\footnote{This is referred to as a ``redistribution'' mechanism since it can be viewed as collecting the VCG payments before ``redistributing'' some money back to participants.}.
+Note that in this case individual rationality can be guaranteed by simply ensuring that $r(\cdot)$ takes non-negative values, since VCG is already individually rational.